reevesrs24/MalWorkz/README.md

 >\- *Robert Ford*

 ## Overview
 MalWorkz is a reinforcment learning engine that attempts to bypass machine learning classifers by manipulating a Portable Executable (PE) file through a set of 6 distinct methods.
+Works with x32 PE/.NET/.dll files and with a variety of file formats such as UPX or MSI.

 ## Setup
 Python version `3.6.2` <b>MUST</b> be used.